LilZgur12345/plant_gorithm/README.md

 # Quick Start Guide:

 At this moment, the Dash app can only be hosted locally.
-To run the app on your device, first clone the GitHub repository and download it as a zip file.
-The python files can then be ran as normal.
+To run the app on your device, first clone the GitHub repository and then download it as a zip file.
+The python files can then be run as normal with Visual Studio Code or from the terminal.

 # Files Included: